yashwanth-gurram/Diabetes-Prediction-using-classification/README.md

-# Diabetes-Prediction-using-classification and optimizing the model using xgboost
+# Diabetes Prediction using random Forest classifier and optimizing the model using xgboost